brianjbeach/chalice-unit-test/README.md

 ====================== 3 passed in 0.05 seconds ======================
 ```

-## Automating Testing with CodeBuild
+## Automating testing with CodeBuild

-Now that we have our test cases working we can automate testing with AWS CodeBuild.
-AWS CodeBuild is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+Now that we have our test cases working, we can automate testing with AWS CodeBuild.
+CodeBuild is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.

-Let's begin by adding a file called buildspec.yml to our project.
-A build spec is a collection of build commands and related settings, in YAML format, that AWS CodeBuild uses to run a build.
+Let's begin by adding a file named buildspec.yml to our project.
+A build spec is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build.
 Open **buildspec.yml** in a text editor and add the following content.

 ```
 version: 0.2